To keep you is no gain; to lose you is no loss. Khmer Rouge slogan

 Choeung Ek | Darrin Henry

-Today an unanticipated heavy weight of sadness has draped itself over my shoulders and lodged in my chest as the reality of man’s inhumanity to fellow man is conveyed in harrowing detail on this visit to the Killing Fields of Cambodia.
+At the Killing Fields, Phnom Penh, today, an unanticipated heavy weight of sadness has draped itself over my shoulders and lodged in my chest.
+This is ‘Choeung Ek Genocidal Centre,’ Cambodia on the outskirts of Phnom Penh where the reality of man’s inhumanity to fellow man is conveyed in harrowing detail.

 This place of incredible tragedy has today been sensitively converted into a peaceful visitors’ centre and the disturbing story is retold; we are walking across the very ground where nearly 20,000 Cambodians were murdered.
 Even today, more than 35 years on, following periods of heavy rain, fragments of clothing and bones from victims will surface through the mud.